holoviz/panel/doc/tutorials/narrative.md

 Whether you're a newcomer or an experienced developer, our goal is to take you from a novice to a wind turbine data app hero.

-Together we will explore the wind turbine data and build
+Together we will explore the world of wind turbine data and build

 - a Hello Wind Turbine World app
 - a Wind Turbine Chat Bot